-II.C.23 Each property should have an appropriate management plan or other management system.
+- II.C.23 Each property should have an appropriate management plan or other management system.
 States Parties should prepare management plans or document other adequate management systems for each property nominated.
-The management system should demonstrate effective administrative, contractual, and/or traditional management mechanisms, protection systems, and/or planning controls.
-An explanation of how these management mechanisms, protection systems and planning controls operate effectively, should also be provided by the States Party in the nomination.
+The should demonstrate management system effective administrative, contractual, and/or traditional management mechanisms, protection systems, and/or planning controls.
+An explanation of how these management mechanisms, protection systems and planning controls operate effectively, should also be provided by the States Party in the nomination. - II.C.24 In some circumstances (see Annex 6) a management plan or other management system may not be in place at the time when a site is nominated for the consideration of the World Heritage Committee.
+The State Party concerned should then indicate when such a management plan or system would be put in place, and how it proposes to mobilize the resources required for the preparation and implementation of the new management plan or system.